The Ultimate Guide to Rockhounding Tools And Rockhound Supplies

 One of the most overlooked rockhounding tools are rockhounding books.
 Books are excellent sources of information as field guides and can easily be used for rock, mineral and fossil identification.
 Many rockhounding books are designed to be carried with you out in the field.

-For a look at the most highly recommended rockhounding books, take a look at my post, Best Rockhounding Books For 2017.
+For a look at the most highly recommended rockhounding books, take a look at my post, Best Rockhounding Books.

 That completes the Rock Seekers ultimate guide to rockhounding tools.
 Are you planning a trip anytime soon?
 What tools are you thinking about taking with you.
 What are you're favorite rockhounding tools?